 Click Cancel Deployment to stop the deployment process.

-Deploying the packages into target environment (Staging/Production)

-Deploying the package to the target environment (staging/production)
+Deploying the packages to the target environment (staging/production)

-After the package files are generated, they are ready to be deployed to Windows Azure.
-Before deploying the packages, the storage account and hosted service name need to be in place on the Windows Azure Management Portal.
+After the package files are generated, they are ready to be deployed to the cloud.
+Before deploying the packages, a storage account and hosted service name need to be in place on the Windows Azure Management Portal.

-You can create a new storage account and hosted service name or use existing ones in the Deploy Package window of Deployment Tracker.
-After the storage account and hosted service names are in place, the package files are copied into the storage account, and then they are deployed to either the staging or production environment.
+You can create new storage account and hosted service names, or you can use existing ones in the Deploy Package window of Deployment Tracker.
+After the storage account and hosted service names are in place, the package files are copied into the storage account, and then they are deployed from there to either the staging or production environment.

 A certificate is added in the Windows Azure hosted service section if you include one when you configure Deployment Tracker.

-Creates certificates under hosted service if any, provided during the configuration process.

 To deploy an existing package to Windows Azure

 This involves deploying the local package (.cspkg and .cscfg) to Windows Azure.
 It does not include downloading the code from TFS, building the solution, or publishing it.